Geeksltd/MSharp.Docs/Tutorials/2/README.md

 }
 ```

-Now it's time to add *CustomersPage*, add this class like bellow:
+Now it's time to add *CustomersPage*, add this class like below:

 ```C#
 using MSharp;